VisualFP/docs/SA/project_documentation/content/used_tools.typ

 = Used Tools

-We used these tools for the realization of this project.
+We used these tools to realize this project.

 / Jira: is a software management tool to manage agile teams.
   We are using it to plan the project and keep track of the progress.